Post Scriptum: Extraterrestrial intelligence as an interdisciplinary challenge

 (4) The ETH is representing a heterodox worldview.
 The social purpose of such alternative worldviews is to challenge an existing order.

 (8) Distance of interstellar travel.
 Timescales to survive by civilisations.
-Biological argument.

 (10) The ETH is not falsifiable.
 Occam's razor prefers conventional explanation against the ETH.

 Some readers may be surprised by the classification of Ufology in the row of sceptical argument.
 We are aware that some proponents in this field are intending to provide supporting argument.
 However, the table is not regarding individual intentions, but rather the logical structure of the argument.
 And the logic of Ufology is rather conservative: In order to identify something, we have to compare it to something that is already known.
-It is impossible to learn anything new that way: If something is identified, existing knowledge is confirmed; if something is not identified, the scientific process is ending.
+It is impossible to learn anything new that way: If something is identified, existing knowledge is confirmed; if something is not identified, the scientific process stops.
 In order to make the extraterrestrial hypotheses valuable for science, we have to allow to consider this hypothesis at first.
 Particularly, the humanities could benefit from such kind of paradigm shift.
 The uneasiness we are experiencing in the notional confrontation with the radical different, is allowing interesting conclusions about our cultural and anthropological constitution.